-Why choose Dr. Reagan of San Diego for Breast Augmentation
+Why choose Dr. Reagan of True Beauty San Diego for Breast Augmentation

-Breast Augmentation remains one of the most commonly performed cosmetic procedures in the United States (290,000 in 2013, ASPS) .
-At True Beauty San Diego, Dr. Reagan is an expert in performing natural Breast Augmentation/Enhancement.
-You will meet Dr. Reagan at one of his convenient San Diego locations ( La Jolla or Carlsbad / La Costa) for an unrushed, private consultation.
-Your health will be discussed, an examination will be performed, and before/after results will be reviewed.
+Breast augmentation remains one of the most commonly performed cosmetic procedures in the United States.
+At True Beauty San Diego Aesthetic Surgery & Medicine, Dr. Brian Reagan is an expert in performing natural breast augmentation/enhancement and is known for his meticulous and patient-based approach.
+You will meet Dr. Reagan for an unrushed, private consultation.
+Your health will be discussed, an examination will be performed, and before-and-after results will be reviewed.
 An operative plan will be tailored specifically for you.
-An honest discussion of expected outcomes, recovery, and associated risks will be conducted to assure that you are well informed and can make the best decisions regarding your surgery.
+An honest discussion of the expected outcomes, recovery and associated risks will be conducted to ensure that you are well informed and can make the best decisions regarding your surgery.
 Dr. Reagan performs all portions of the procedure.
-He will personally see you in the post-operative phase to assure the best outcomes.
-At True Beauty San Diego, our mantra is simple: True Expertise, True Service, True Satisfaction!
+He will personally see you in the post-operative phase to ensure the best outcomes.
+At True Beauty San Diego, our mantra is simple: True expertise, true service, true Satisfaction!

-There are many reasons why women seek Breast Augmentation.
-Hypomastia (Small Breasts) is the most common indication for Breast Augmentation.
-A likely scenario is a woman with an A or B cup breast who wishes to increase by one or two cup sizes.
-In some cases, simply achieving more superior fullness is desired.
-Improving body proportion and self-esteem is the ultimate goal.
-Lifting a droopy breast (Breast Ptosis) is another indication for Breast Augmentation.
-Proper selection and placement of a breast implant can lift the nipple-areolar complex approximately 1-2 cms.
-For breasts that need more lifting, a formal Breast Lift (Breast Mastopexy) will be necessary (see below) Finally, Breast Asymmetry (uneven breasts) can be improved with Breast Augmentation.
-In this scenario, different size implants will be utilized to achieve more uniformity of breast size.
+There are many reasons why women seek breast augmentation.
+Hypomastia (small breasts) is the most common indication for breast augmentation.
+A likely scenario is a woman with an A or B cup breasts who wishes to increase by one or two cup sizes.
+In some cases, simply achieving more breast fullness is desired.
+Lifting a droopy, sagging breast (breast ptosis) that is also shapeless or deflated is another indication for breast augmentation.
+Proper selection and placement of a breast implant can lift the nipple-areolar complex approximately one to two centimeters.
+For breasts that need more lifting, a formal breast lift (mastopexy) will be necessary (see below).
+Finally, breast asymmetry (uneven breasts) can also be improved with breast augmentation.
+In this scenario, different sized implants will be utilized to achieve more uniformity in breast size.

-The 3 Fundamental Questions to be Answered regarding Breast Augmentation
+The Three Fundamental Questions to Be Answered Regarding Breast Augmentation

 You will receive a seemingly overwhelming amount of information during your consultation.
-While all the information is important, your attention should be focussed on 3 fundamental questions regarding the actual surgery:
+While all information is important, your attention should be focused on three fundamental questions regarding the actual surgery:

-2) Where will the Implant be placed (Above or Below the Muscle)?
+- Where will the implant be placed (above or below the muscle)?